BartBral/Bitbox-editor/README.md

 ## ⚠️ Experimental ⚠️ SFZ Layer Detection

-BITBOXER **tries to** "intelligently" analyzes SFZ files, but is not yet able:
+BITBOXER **tries to** analyzes SFZ files, but is not yet very able:

 ### Single Layer (Key-Mapped Multisample)
 - Regions have **non-overlapping key ranges**